Indicio-tech/didcomm-invitation-service/README.md

 ### Notes:
 If the user clicks the link and the app is not installed, the user will be directed to the website, not the app.
 This likely indicates the app owner should host a webpage providing instructions to install their app.

+Will need to handle the case where the browser displays a banner if a user is just on the website and a user clicks on it--this likely should result in a "invite invalid" display or something of that nature.